Thanks in advance for participating!

 It is generally illegal to require blood tests for diabetes as part of the hiring process, as this could violate federal anti-discrimination laws, particularly the Americans with Disabilities Act (ADA) and the Genetic Information Nondiscrimination Act (GINA).

 We advocate for drug tests to be strictly limited to detecting illegal substances, as intended.
-Any misuse of these tests to screen for unrelated health conditions should carry significant penalties, including heavy fines and potential imprisonment for the company’s hiring personnel, the contracted doctor, and the testing laboratory involved.
+Any misuse of these tests to screen for unrelated health conditions should carry significant penalties, including heavy fines and potential imprisonment for the company’s owners, hiring personnel, the contracted doctor, and the testing laboratory involved.
 This measure would deter discriminatory practices and uphold the rights of individuals with disabilities.

-The abuse of pre-employment drug testing by large public and private entities has been weaponized to discriminate against Americans with disabilities, particularly young people who are especially vulnerable to such biases.
+The abuse of pre-employment drug testing by public and private entities has been weaponized to discriminate against Americans with disabilities, particularly young people who are especially vulnerable to such biases.
 We must address this issue by either eliminating these discriminatory practices or ensuring students with disabilities are fully informed about how these barriers could impact their career options.

 We want to emphasize this again: we truly hope the CDC’s reported T1D prevalence rates are accurate, as it would mean fewer people are living with T1D than what we’ve observed.
 That would be fantastic news!